by David Hesselgrave with some editing by Howard Culbertson

 Perhaps no better compliment could come to a translator than to have someone say, "I never knew before that God spoke my language."

-Dr. Mayers, addressing the Association of Evangelical Professors of Missions, spoke of his experience with the translation process of dynamic equivalence:
+In an address to the Association of Evangelical Professors of Missions, Dr. Mayers related his own experience with dynamic equivalence translation:

 The job of the Bible translator is to bring God's Word to people in their own language.
 A good grasp of anthropological principles, vast linguistic skills, and enormous Bible knowledge does not insure a good translation.
 The Holy Spirit is the author of the Bible.
 The translator must turn to Him for wisdom.
 The translator is an instrument through which the Holy Spirit may work.
 However, the translator should also be a prepared instrument, working in harmony with God's creation which includes different languages and cultures.